zima567/vk-api/README.md

 Causes the backend API may not work properly:
 - Dependencies did not install properly
 - Migration did not run
+- folder /upload need access (chmod 777)

-To solve this issue you can open an interactive shell in the `application-backend` container.
+To solve these issues you can open an interactive shell in the `application-backend` container.
 ```bash
 $ docker exec -it <container-name> sh
 ```